$0 New Brunswick Foster Care Quick-Start Checklist

 Every child placed in your home must have their own bed and their own sleeping space that meets the following structural requirements under the 2024-6 Regulation:

-The egress window requirement is the most common physical barrier for rural and older homes.
+The egress window requirement is an important check for rural and older homes.
 If your intended foster bedroom is in a basement with older small windows, measure them before the inspection.
-The standard window well solution — installing a compliant egress window — is a renovation that takes a few days and costs several hundred to a few thousand dollars depending on the work required.
-Knowing this before the inspector arrives gives you time to address it.
+Installing a compliant egress window may require remediation, so knowing this before the social worker arrives gives you time to address it.

 Fire Safety Requirements